Psychology Honors Program

 Each year a small number of qualified psychology majors are admitted to the department's Honors program.
 The Honors program is designed to provide intensive and personal instruction for selected students who intend to pursue graduate or professional study.
 All students acquire advanced knowledge and skills in psychology and conduct their own research projects.

 For over twenty years the Psychology Department has offered an Honors Program in Psychology for qualified Psychology majors.
 It is our goal that all potentially interested and qualified students are made aware of the existence of the Honors Program so that they may consider whether they would like to apply for entrance into the program.
-The program involves a total of 12 semester hours distributed over the Junior (Psychology 391, 392) and Senior (491, 492) years.
-In the senior year each student works with an individual faculty advisor to design and complete an individual research project.
+The program involves a total of 12 classroom semester hours distributed over the Junior (PSY 391, 392) and Senior (PSY 491, 492) years.
+Each student will also complete four semesters' worth of lab work, which may involve formal registration for Psychology 499 credit.
 Upon completion of the program and recommendation by the Psychology faculty, students will graduate with Honors in Psychology.
-Based on work in the Honors courses and the individual research project students are selected to graduate from UNM with honors: Cum Laude, Magna Cum Laude, and Summa Cum Laude.
+Based on work in the Honors courses lab work, students are selected to graduate from UNM with honors: Cum Laude, Magna Cum Laude, and Summa Cum Laude.

 The Honors major is especially, but not uniquely, attractive to those who plan to pursue graduate work in Psychology.
-For them, the opportunity to work on a person-to-person basis with a member of the faculty helps to clarify their commitment to the field and their qualifications for further study.
+For them, the opportunity to gain invaluable research experience coupled with instructional guidance in the creation and formulation of independent research help to clarify their commitment to the field and their qualifications for further study.
 The program is also invaluable for those who plan to go into other professional training, such as medicine, teaching, and the law.
 Hands-on familiarity with the nature of behavioral research enhances their ability to utilize psychological knowledge in such contexts.

 Content of the Honors Program